pelzolga123/Library/README.md

 ## About the project

-Library is a small app for keeping track of books.
-The book can be marked as read or removed from library.
+The library is a small app for keeping track of books.
+The book can be marked as read or removed from the library.
-Refreshing will set library to the initial empty state.
+Refreshing will set the library to the initial empty state.

 ### Built With